lisaconnect1234/MicrosoftTakeHome/README.md

 # MicrosoftTakeHome
-This API returns a JSON object of the nearest food trucks in San Francisco based on the input latitude and longitude.
+This repository contains an API that returns a JSON object of the nearest food trucks in San Francisco based on the input latitude and longitude.

-- API: /api/closest?lat=x&lon=x&numTrucks
+- API endpoint: /api/closest?lat=x&lon=x&numTrucks
   - query string inputs:
     - lat = latitude
     - lon = longitude